On March 14, 2010, Dr. Alan Goodwin, the Principal of Walt Whitman High School, sent the following e-mail to Whitman parents:

 On January 19, 2010, the Whitman PTSA meeting will include the T-Mobile proposal to build a cell phone tower between the Whitman baseball field and the Whitman Football Field.
 The meeting will be held in the Whitman High School Media Center at 7:30 PM.

 The meeting is being held to further explore and discuss this topic.
 The Jan.
 19 meeting is a follow up to the meeting held on Nov.
 17 by T-Mobile representatives.
-That meeting fo
+That meeting followed a Whitman PTSA meeting.

 The law requires that carriers in addition to T-mobile be allowed to co-locate on the same proposed tower for their cellular and other use; this will inevitably increase the intensity of the microwave emissions from that tower.

-d how intense its microwave emissions eventually will be.
+Kenwood Park residents are directly impacted by the microwaves (Radio Frequency) that will emanate 24/7 from the proposed T-Mobile tower.
+The cellular industry is evolving.
+Once the tower is in place, it will be impossible to predict its future use and how intense its microwave emissions eventually will be.
 Scientific studies of the biological effects of radio frequency emissions take about 40 years to complete.
 As of now, studies are at most 10 years old, so the law is silent as to the non thermal effects of radio frequency emissions.

 It is important to note that you don't have to be a Whitman parent to join the Whitman PTSA or attend its meetings, as any member of the community is welcome to attend and to become a voting member.